Updated 7 Jan 2023

 - Option 1: A holding company (ie “Tech Guru Holdings”) owns your “Tech Guru Ltd” trading company and receives the cash surplus as dividends.

 - Option 2: You open a totally separate company and receive the money as a loan from “Tech Guru Ltd”.

-After talking to my accountant it looks like having 2 companies as separate entities is a clearer structure and easier to set up.
+The option depends on your time horizon and your goals.
+Generally speaking, having 2 companies as separate entities is a quicker, more short-term structure and easier to set up.

-I, therefore, chose option 2 and decided I’m going for zero-interest loans in a timescale to be agreed.
+I, therefore, chose option 2 and decided I’m going for a commercial-rate loan in a timescale to be agreed.
 I documented the loan agreement in a signed letter from the trading to the investment company and I make regular bank transfers while keeping track of the money flow.
 There is no obligation to pay back the loan and I’m the sole director of both companies.

 You may want to make it more formal by having the borrower pay a small interest to the lender.

-As a reader pointed out if you follow the company loan agreement (option 2) the trading company can still claim Entrepreneur’s Relief as long as the loan is repaid in full.
-Thanks, James!
+If you invest via another limited company the trading company has better chances of qualifying for Entrepreneur’s Relief as long as the loan is repaid in full.